 This opinion is solely directed to the Board of Directors of CMGI.
 Therefore, this opinion cannot be relied upon by any person or persons other than CMGI.

-This opinion may not be included in any documents available to any third parties, or be incorporated by reference in any documents available to such third parties, without the express written consent of KPMG.
-KPMG consents to referencing this opinion in CMGI's Form S-4 to be filed with the Securities and Exchange Commission and to the filing of this opinion as an exhibit to CMGI's Form S-4.
+The opinion is restricted to the internal use of CMGI.
+The opinion may not be included in any documents available to any third parties, or be incorporated by reference in any documents available to such third parties, without the express written consent of KPMG.